josh-flatt/cs350/Documents/Milestone-2/Design/Architecture.md

 ## Tests

-We will develop tests for each of the functions listed in the views.
+We will develop automated tests for each of the CRUD functions listed in the views section.
+We will also develop automatic tests for any other utility functions that are required.